The Traitors (Australian TV series): Production

 The series and casting for the first season were first announced in February 2022, with the series set to be produced by Endemol Shine Australia.
 By May, Rodger Corser was announced as the host, with filming taking place in mid-2022 in the heritage Robertson Hotel in Robertson in the Southern Highlands, and the season premiered on 16 October 2022.

 Although the series was not formally renewed when the first season aired, casting for a potential second season was opened in January 2023.
 On 28 April 2023, the show was officially announced for renewal for a second season, which was teased to feature Celebrity contestants among Civilian contestants.
 The second season premiered on 13 August 2023.
-The series was axed in 2024 due to low viewership despite the series' cult following and the continued international success of the franchise (including in the broadcast of the Australian version overseas), though 10 teased that the series may return in the future.
+The series was axed in 2024 due to low viewership despite the series' cult following and the continued international success of franchise (including in the broadcast of the Australian version overseas), though 10 teased that the series may return in the future.